adaptyteam/adapty-docs/versioned_docs/version-3.0/eu-cluster.md

 Install Adapty SDK as described in [Adapty SDK Installation & Configuration](sdk-installation-android).
 During configuration, add the EU cluster as follows:

-Include the `serverCluster` parameter in your configuration:
+Include the `backendBaseUrl` parameter in your configuration:

 <TabItem value="Swift" label="Swift" default>